 Montle, Sept.
-20 .- A special dispatch to be Picayune, dated Memphis, 18th instaut, says that the Tennesseans have possession of Elizabethtown, forty-thre, miles south by west of Louisville, on the Louisville and Nashville Railroad, with a large amount of rolling stock.
+20 .- A special dispatch to he Picayune, dated Memphis, 18th instant, says that the Tennesseans have possession of Elizabethtown, forty-thre miles south by west of Louisville, on the Louisville and Nashville Railroad, with a large amount of rolling stock.
 Eleven companies rallied agound our banner at that place.
-Rousseau's ragamuffins left Louisville this morning to meet our forces.
-Both parties are where his blandishments and representations and every procured their assent to the "rising," which strong position.
-They are supposed to be equally distant.
-Lively times are antichated within twenty-four hours